 transcripts from all colleges or universities previously attended.

-Department of Public Health (IDPH) EMT or Paramedic license or evidence of
+Illinois Department of Public Health (IDPH) EMT or Paramedic license or

-application to challenge the IDPH EMT-B exam scheduled on or before June 30,
+evidence of application to challenge the IDPH EMT exam on or before the June

 A minimum grade

 point average of 2.5 based on a four-point system.
 The high school GPA will